samclane/LIFX-Control-Panel/README.md

 discover and send commands to the lights.

 # Quick Start
+There are 2 ways to install:

-Go over to [releases](https://github.com/samclane/LIFX-Control-Panel/releases) and download the latest `.exe` file.
+1. Go over to [releases](https://github.com/samclane/LIFX-Control-Panel/releases) and download the latest `.exe` file.

+2. Run `pip install lifx-control-panel`.
+To start run `python -m lifx_control_panel`.

 The `LIFX-Control-Panel-debug.exe` is a debug version that runs with a console in the background, and uses a verbose `lifxlan` network logger.